agorf/trafficjam/README.md

 ## Configuration

-The following environmental variables should be defined (all required unless otherwise stated):
+The following environment variables should be defined (all required unless otherwise stated):

 * `ORIGINS` &ndash; Your home address